 Partnership for Assessment of Readiness for College and Careers (PARCC)

-ISAT is a State mandated achievement test that measures a student’s learning in relation to the Illinois Learning Standards .
-Assessments in reading and mathematics are administered over several days to grades three through eighth grade at the beginning of March.
-Science is tested in fourth and seventh grades.
+PARCC is a State mandated achievement test that measures a student’s learning in relation to the New Illinois Learning Standards .
+This assessments of English language arts and mathematics is administered in grades three through eight and once in high school..

 Explore, the first in three measures used in combination to focus on meeting academic standards across the entire secondary school core program of studies, measures achievement in English, Mathematics, Reading, and Science.
 The high school uses the results as one measure in determining course placement and as a baseline in monitoring student achievement.
 Students take the assessment in October of eighth grade.

 PLAN, a “pre-ACT” test, helps tenth graders measure their current academic development, explore career/training options, and make plans for the remaining years of high school and post-graduation years.
 Students take the test during the fall of their sophomore year.

-Prairie State Achievement Examination (PSAE/ACT) is required by the State of Illinois for high school graduation.
-All students classified as juniors take the ACT and PSAE.
-The ACT assessment is the final test in the series of Explore-Plan-ACT.
+ACT The ACT assessment is the final test in the series of Explore-Plan-ACT.
 It measures the skills necessary for college coursework in reading, mathematics, science, and writing.
-The Workkeys assessment measures a student’s learning in relation to the Illinois Learning Standards in reading, writing, mathematics, science and social science.
-Students take the tests in early April.
+Students take the tests in the spring of junior year.